 When it comes to cleansers, it's almost impossible to find one product that works for everybody.

-Foams and gels, for example, are usually better for combination-to-oily folks, while drier complexions often need more moisture via milky, lotion textures.
-It's no fun when you find yourself using a cleanser that's too rich or too stripping—breakouts, clogged pores, tight skin or increased sensitivity are all possible outcomes.
+After all, it's no fun when you find yourself using a face wash that's too rich or too drying, because breakouts, clogged pores, tight skin and increased sensitivity are all possible outcomes.

-But there IS one face wash I've discovered that I do think you'll like, no matter what your skin type.
+But there IS one product I've discovered that I do think you'll like, no matter what your skin type.

-It's readily available at Sephora, is free of the harmful ingredients I always caution against, and is gentle but oh-so-effective.
-Let's talk about the First Aid Beauty Face Cleanser, if you don't know about it already!
+It's inexpensive, free of the harmful ingredients I always caution against, and gentle but oh-so-effective.
+Let's talk about the First Aid Beauty Face Cleanser!

 First Aid Beauty Face Cleanser